pyth-network/documentation/pages/price-feeds/migrate-an-app-to-pyth/chainlink.md

 ```

-Check the [Chainlink Migration Example](https://github.com/pyth-network/pyth-examples/tree/main/price_feeds/evm/chainlink_migration) for a complete example of how to deploy the `PythAggregatorV3` contract.
+Please see the [Chainlink Migration Example](https://github.com/pyth-network/pyth-examples/tree/main/price_feeds/evm/chainlink_migration) for a runnable version of the example above.

 ## Schedule Updates